Oksana Balashova, Ismail Doga Karatepe, Aishah Namukasa (Eds.):

 advantage realisation, performance issues and to

 achieving other corporate goals and objectives.
-Therefore, these areas need attention
+Therefore, these areas need

 Re-Framing Trade.
 Union Mobilisation against the General Agreement on Trade in Services (GATS)